 As a small business owner, the chances are high that you’ve already implemented some form of cloud communication at your company.

-As of this writing, 94% of businesses use cloud technology for applications like phone systems, contact center software, file sharing and storage, and CRM solutions.
+Most businesses use cloud technology for applications like phone systems, contact center software, file sharing and storage, and CRM solutions.

 Cloud-based systems provide numerous advantages over premise-based communication solutions, including cost savings, reduced maintenance, and high security standards.